Division of Capital Programs

 Local interest and investment of funds be required as evidence of involvement in any project.

 In addition to its normal functions, the Division gathers water resource data prior, during and following a flood or other disaster.
 This data is assembled and disseminated to various state and local agencies.
-Representatives of the Division act as the Technical Liason to the Illinois Emergency Management Agency (IEMA) and provide daily briefings on flood conditions of monitored streams throughout the state and its boundary waters.
-In cooperation with the United States Geological Survey (USGS
+Representatives of the Division act as the Technical Liaison to the Illinois Emergency Management Agency (IEMA) and provide daily briefings on flood conditions of monitored streams throughout the state and its boundary waters.
+In cooperation with the United States Geological Survey (USGS), a summary sheet of river stage information is available.

 OWR conducts hydrologic and hydraulic studies and investigations relating to urban flood control and water resource problems throughout the state, prepares economic analyses and reports outlining recommended mitigation or construction projects for legislative consideration and funding.